 Humans are destroying the planet, so we are responsible for FIXING it.
 It’s more important than ever to understand that as an individual, you have the power to help!

 Going vegan is the best thing you can do to secure Earth’s future. pic.twitter.com/M5faU9lRbU

 — PETA (@peta) September 9, 2019

-Fact: In order for a cow to produce milk, she must have a calf.
-Cows on dairy farms are impregnated every year so that they will produce a steady supply of milk.
-In nature, the cows’ calves would drink their milk (eliminating their need to be milked by humans).
-But on dairy farms, cows’ babies are taken away within a day or two of birth so that humans can steal their milk.
+Answer: In order for a cow to produce milk, she must have a calf.
+Cows on dairy farms are forcibly impregnated every year so that they will produce a steady supply of milk.
+If given the chance, calves would drink their mother’s milk (eliminating their need to be milked by humans).
+But on today’s dairy farms, mother cows watch desperately as their babies are taken away within a day or two of birth so that humans can steal their milk.

 Answer: Yes, cows used for their milk are typically killed when they’re around 4 years old, after a life of being abused and exploited.
 Female calves may be slaughtered immediately or raised to be future milk producers and killed four or five years later.
 Male calves are confined for 16 weeks to veal crates too small for them even to turn around in so that their flesh, sold as veal, will be atrophied and nonmuscular.
 These weak, 4-month-old youngsters are then sent to the slaughterhouse.

 Not your mom, not your milk.
 Tag someone who needs to see this. pic.twitter.com/K3MTuWfcPL